rolandmueller/bigdata/web_api.md

 ```
 12. Install the packages in your Python environment
 13. Open a Jupyter Notebook and create a new notebook
-14. Import the two libraries `requests` in your notebook
+14. Import the library `requests` in your notebook
 15. You can find the documentation for the requests package here:
  https://docs.python-requests.org/en/latest/index.html
 16. With the requests package, you can call a Web API with the URL and the method get